lubuntu-team/manual/source/2/2.1/2.1.3/Quassel_IRC.rst

 Customizing
 -----------
 To change your prefrences for quassel press :kbd:`F7` or :menuselection:`Settings --> Configure Quassel`.
+To change the client style for the widget of quassel choose a widget style from the :guilabel:`Client style` drop down menu.
 To toggle showing tray icon check/uncheck the :guilabel:`Show system tray icon` checkbox.

+The :guilabel:`Chat view` tab has settings for colors timestamps and hyperlinks.

 Version
 -------